raiden-network/raiden/raiden/ui/web/README.md

 # Helper guide to install and test the Raiden UI

-* Once you come in the raidenwebui folder please run
+* Once you come in the `raiden/ui/web/` folder please run

 > **npm install**.

 This will install all the dependencies needed by Angular to run the project.

 * We make Cross domain requests to many servers including the Geth Server and Raiden API server we need to proxy our requests hence run the server in this way.

-> **ng serve --proxy-config proxy.config.json**
+> **ng serve --proxy-config proxy.config.json --base-href /ui/ --deploy-url /ui/ --delete-output-path false**

 You can read more about this [here](https://github.com/angular/angular-cli/blob/master/docs/documentation/stories/proxy.md)